Hunting Seasons & Regulations

 Do I need to take a hunter education course?

 Nearly every state requires completion of a hunter education course before you can purchase a hunting license, regardless of age.
 Most states accept certificates from other states, so you only need to complete the course once.
 Courses cover firearms safety, wildlife conservation, regulations, field dressing, and ethics.
 Many are available online with a required in-person field day.
-Complete your hunter education well before you plan to hunt — do not wait until the week before the season.
+Complete your hunter education well before you plan to hunt — do not wait until the week before the season, because field-day slots fill up months in advance.

 Where can I hunt if I don't own land?